How To Lie Down and Begin to Relax Part 2: Before Sleeping

 Getting off to sleep: what works for you?

 It’s an interesting topic because dropping off to sleep can affect many of us.
 Some people find it really easy; others have a little routine to help; others find this aspect of life difficult.

-In this blog, we’ll be looking at the meditation side of this while you are lying in bed preparing to drop off.
+In this blog, we’ll be looking at how the meditation side of this can help while you are lying in bed preparing to drop off.

 Do a short body scan

 OK, to be honest, this isn't one I do while lying in bed but I've heard many people do, and it can help.

 Personally, I prefer to do some sitting meditation - let my mind gently settle with my body - put in a light amount of energy to focus on say the breath or my posture – and - then not do too much.
 I then carry this attitude over to laying down to sleep.

 That's my approach and you'll have to experiment to find your own.

 To help here are a couple of guided meditation you might find useful once you are snuggled up in bed:

 On the other hand, you might like to try a body scan; so here is one to have a go at: